selvaraj-sembulingam/ERA-V1/Assignments/S5/README.md

 ### utils.py:
 This Python file contains utility functions used in the training and evaluation process.
 It includes functions for training, testing and plotting the loss and accurcay.

+## Usage
+To use the MNIST PyTorch model, follow these steps:

+* Clone this repository to your local machine.
+* Open the S5.ipynb notebook using Colab Notebook or any compatible environment.
+* Run the notebook cells sequentially to load the dataset, define the model, train the model, and evaluate its performance.

+## Acknowledgments
+The MNIST dataset was originally created by Yann LeCun, Corinna Cortes, and Christopher J.C.
+Burges.
+More information about the dataset can be found at http://yann.lecun.com/exdb/mnist/.